 At the most fundamental level, effective communication requires a deep understanding of your tenants.
 What matters to them?
 What are their priorities and objectives?
 What do they care about?

 Take, for example, space attributes.
-As the “Rankings of Workspace Priorities” table on page 38 demonstrates, tenants identified “having a functional workspace” and “keeping expenses down” as their two most important space-related priorities.
+As the “Rankings of Workspace Priorities” table above demonstrates, tenants identified “having a functional workspace” and “keeping expenses down” as their two most important space-related priorities.
 Having a “modern, technologically connected space” and having a space that “promotes wellness and work-life balance” come in strong as secondary and tertiary priorities.

 In Brightline’s experience, the most effective tenant messages focus on communications, connections and community.
 Examples include: